google/WebFundamentals/src/content/en/android/trusted-web-activity/index.md

 opened, we recommend the same policy as for Custom Tabs: use the user's default browser, so long as that browser provides the required capabilities.

+## Where to go next

+If you are looking for quickly building an Android app that just starts and opens your PWA, checkout out the [Quick Start Guide][7].

+If integrating Trusted Web Activity into an existing Android App, the [Integration Guide][8] is a good place to get started.

 ## Feedback {: #feedback .hide-from-toc }

 {% include "web/_shared/helpful.html" %}